Robert Baden-Powell, 1st Baron Baden-Powell: Recognition

 In 1931, Major Frederick Russell Burnham dedicated Mount Baden-Powell in California to his friend from forty years before.
 Today, their friendship is honoured in perpetuity with the dedication of the adjoining peak, Mount Burnham.
 Baden-Powell was nominated for the Nobel Peace Prize on numerous occasions, including 10 separate nominations in 1928.
 He was awarded the Wateler Peace Prize in 1937.
 In 2002, Baden-Powell was named 13th in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
 As part of the Scouting 2007 Centenary, Nepal renamed Urkema Peak to Baden-Powell Peak.

 In June 2020, following the George Floyd protests in Britain and the removal of the statue of Edward Colston in Bristol, Bournemouth, Christchurch and Poole Council (BCP Council) announced that a statue of Baden-Powell on Poole Quay would be removed temporarily for its protection, amid fears for its safety.
 Police believed it was on a list of monuments to be destroyed or removed, and that it was a target for protestors due to perceptions that Baden-Powell had held homophobic and racist views.
 The statue was installed by Poole Borough Council in 2008.

 Following opposition to its removal, including from residents, and past and present scouts, some of whom camped nearby to ensure it stayed in place, BCP Council had the statue boarded up instead.
 Mark Howell, deputy leader of BCP Council was quoted as saying, "It is our intention that the boarding is removed at the earliest, safe opportunity."
+The boarding was removed three weeks after it was put up.